Davideck123/duplicate-files/README.md

 ![img4](images/image4.png)

-Let's search the **Test_directory** by name - "hello.txt" (you have to write the whole name incuding the file extension, uppercase/lowercase don't matter).
+Let's search the **Test_directory** by name - "hello.txt" (you have to write the whole name including the file extension, uppercase/lowercase don't matter).
 Here's the result.

 ![console1](images/console1.png)